glsaacke/glsaacke/README.md

 Hi 👋 My name is Gavin Saacke
 =============================

 As a junior studying Management Information Systems at the University of Alabama, I am passionate about leveraging technology to solve real-world challenges.
-My GitHub showcases a blend of hands-on projects reflecting my commitment to practical applications of MIS principles.
-Eager to collaborate and contribute to innovative solutions in the tech industry.
-Feel free to customize it based on your specific experiences and goals!
+My GitHub showcases a mix of both coursework-driven projects, demonstrating my application of MIS principles, and personal projects undertaken independently, highlighting my dedication to continuous learning and skill enhancement beyond the classroom.
+Eager to collaborate and contribute to innovative solutions in the tech industry!

 * 🌍  I'm based in Tuscaloosa, AL
 * ✉️  You can contact me at [glsaacke@crimson.ua.edu](mailto:glsaacke@crimson.ua.edu)